Ka aha mātou

 -

-Monthly meetings for disabled people
+Monthly community meetings for disabled people

 -